-For the past year or so I’ve had a few subtle signs that I may now be allergic to peanut butter.
+For the past year or so, I’ve had a few subtle signs that I may now be allergic to peanut butter.
 Peanut butter and peanuts are prevalent here in the south.
 Plus, I’m surrounded by peanut butter lovers.
 While I continue to make treats for my crew, I try to avoid enjoying them myself as much as possible.

 So I decided to take one of the more popular treats from She Wears Many Hats, Chocolate Peanut Butter Balls, and make them with almond butter instead.
 Turns out Chocolate Almond Butter Balls are just as good.
 Pure genius is what they are.
-Personally I think they’re better than the peanut butter version, but don’t take my word for it.
-You should try both and see which gets your vote.
+Personally, I think they’re better than the peanut butter version, but don’t take my word for it.
+You should try both and see which one gets your vote.

 These little bites are a perfect addition to any party spread and certainly make all of those allergic to peanut butter happy to have something so tasty to enjoy.
-Don’t be worried about making perfect looking chocolate dipped balls.
+Don’t be worried about making perfect-looking chocolate-dipped balls.
 These are homemade.
 We’re not pretending to start a candy business or anything.
 You can clearly see how messy my chocolate dipping skills are.
 Even still, even the ugly ones always turn out tasting just as good.